-Hlati has earned acclaim for a wide range of operatic roles.
-Notable appearances include Don José in Carmen (Opera North), Edgardo in Lucia di Lammermoor (Opera in the Ozarks), and Miguel in Offenbach’s Pépito (The Dallas Opera).
-With Fort Worth Opera, he sang Gastone in La Traviata, the Witch in Hansel and Gretel, King Kaspar in Amahl and the Night Visitors, and appeared in Porgy and Bess.
-Other highlights include Ferrando in Così fan tutte, Fenton in Falstaff, Prunier in La rondine, and Mitch in A Streetcar Named Desire, as well as concert appearances across Africa and Greece.
+Hlati has established an extensive operatic repertoire, with leading roles including Rodolfo in Puccini's La bohème with Chautauqua Opera, Don José in Carmen with Opera North, Edgardo in Lucia di Lammermoor with Opera in the Ozarks, and Miguel in Offenbach's Pépito with The Dallas Opera.
+With Fort Worth Opera, he performed Gastone in La Traviata, the Witch in Hansel and Gretel, King Kaspar in Amahl and the Night Visitors, and appeared in Porgy and Bess.
+His repertoire also includes Ferrando in Così fan tutte, Fenton in Falstaff, Prunier in La rondine, and Mitch in A Streetcar Named Desire.
+In addition to his operatic career, Hlati has appeared as a concert soloist with orchestras and ensembles in South Africa, Greece, and throughout the United States.

 University of Southern California (Los Angeles, CA)